ChristopherRush/weather/README.md

 ```
 ## JustGauge Javascript Plugin

-JustGage is a handy JavaScript plugin for generating and animating nice & clean gauges.
+[Justgauge](http://justgage.com/) is a handy JavaScript plugin for generating and animating nice & clean gauges.
 It is based on Raphaël library for vector drawing, so it’s completely resolution independent and self-adjusting.
 This plugin is a nice clean way to display the values from our weather station in its simplest form.

 The JavaScript files have already been added to the project files in static/javascript/ .
-To add JavaScript to the index.html file you must do so in the following format:
+To add JavaScript to the index.html file you must do so in the following format not the regular html format:

 ```html
 <script src="{{url_for('static', filename='javascript/justgage.js')}}"></script>
 <script src="{{url_for('static', filename='javascript/raphael-2.1.4.min.js')}}"></script>
 ```
-To add a new guage you will need to create a new div with id and class.
+To add a new gauge you will need to create a new div with id and class.

 ```html
 <div id="gauge" class="gauge">
 ```

 Add the following to the css file to style each gauge element.
-The id element will change the individual gauge block and as such will require a unique id where as the class will style all gauge element the same.
-Note: currently the id is not used in the css.
+The id element will change the individual gauge block and as such will require a unique id where as the class will style all gauge elements the same.
+Note: currently the id is not used in this project.

 ```css
 .gauge {